-2.5 Artificial Neural Network
+2.5 Artificial neural network

-- 255 Artificial Neural Networks (ANNs) are computational networks that are a subset of machine learning and more specifically deep learning algorithms, inspired by the neuron structure of the human brain.
+Artificial neural networks (ANNs) are computational networks that are a subset of machine learning and more specifically deep learning algorithms, inspired by the neuron structure of the human brain.
 ANNs comprise a series of layers, each one containing fundamental units or nodes of a network.
-The number of layers of an ANN characterizes the depth and the number of nodes per layer the width of the network.
-More specifically, multi-layer perceptron feed forward ANNs include an input layer, one or more hidden layers, and an output layer; with the neurons of each layer being fully connected with the neurons - of the previous one and the information passing in a single direction (i.e., from input to output).
-Thus, each neuron in the hidden and output layers translates the input values that are fed from the neurons of the previous layer to a single output, using a set of weights (one for each input neuron), a bias and an activation function.
-The output y_j of the j^{th} neuron of a layer with m neurons, is calculated as:
+The number of layers of an ANN characterizes the depth, while the number of nodes per layer describes the width of the network.
+More specifically, multi-layer perceptron feedforward ANNs include an input layer, one or more hidden layers, and an output layer, with the neurons of each layer being fully connected with the neurons of the previous one and the information passing in a single direction (i.e., from input to output).
+Thus, each neuron in the hidden and output layers translates the input values that are fed from the neurons of the previous layer to a single output using a set of weights (one for each input neuron), a bias and an activation function.
+The output y_j of the jth neuron of a layer with m neurons is calculated as follows: